Christina5P/SustainLuxe/README.md

 #### [Future Features](#future_features)

-* Product details
+##### Product details
 Image of products will get a more visual layout for multiple images.
 There could be clickable and with navigation buttons.

-* Newsletters archive
+##### Newsletters archive
 Store newsletter in an archive on the website

-* Create maerketing site for Instagram and TikTok
+##### Create marketing site for Instagram and TikTok

-* More information and facts for sustainable thinking and responsible.
+##### More information and facts for sustainable thinking and responsible.
 Visualize for the users the effect by shopping Second Hand.
 Information of donations made.

-* Better account options.
+##### Better account options.
-Withdrawal to credit card through Stripe.
+Connect Withdrawal options to credit card through Stripe.
 That make it easier and faster handling for both users and admin.

-* Create the balance available for shopping credits in the Shop.
+##### Create Sellers balance available for shopping credits in the Shop.

-* Implement an FAQ and Customer Service menu
+##### Implement an FAQ and Customer Service menu

 ### [CRUD](#crud)

 -Create
+Create an order in shop can be done from all visitors and users.
-User can create a selling order, and create an order in shop Authorized users can create a withdrawal request.
+User can create a selling order
+Authorized users can create a withdrawal request.
 Superuser can add an product in Product Management view.

 -Read
-Users van view homepage, sell page, sustainpage and shop.
+Visitors can view homepage, sell page, sustainpage and shop.
-Authorized users can view order history, products for sale, withdrawal history
+Authorized users can view order history, products for sale,account info, withdrawal history

 -Update
 Authorized users can update profil settings